torjaquintero/verilogcourse/README.md

 ## Exercise No. 5
 This exercise implements a 4-bit ripple carry adder using a structural design composed of four full adders connected in series.
 The circuit adds two 4-bit input numbers and accounts for an input carry (cin), producing a final carry-out (cout).
 A one-bit full adder module (fullAdder) is designed first, followed by a higher-level module (rippleCarryAdder) that instantiates four of them in cascade.
 A comprehensive testbench is also included to simulate different input combinations with and without initial carry.
 This exercise reinforces key concepts in structural Verilog design, modular hierarchy, and simulation with testbenches.

+## Exercise No. 6
+In this exercise, we implement a 4-bit Carry Lookahead Adder (CLA).
+Unlike the ripple carry adder, the CLA improves performance by computing carry bits in parallel using generate and propagate signals.
+This approach significantly reduces delay, making it an efficient solution for high-speed arithmetic operations in digital circuits.
+The sumCla module represents this logic, and its functionality is verified through a testbench that evaluates multiple input combinations, both with and without initial carry.